-Individuals who have played a significant role in the conceptualization, building, and development of the Internet in any region or country are considered for induction into one of three categories.
+Individuals worldwide who have played an extraordinary role in the conceptualization, building, and development of the Internet globally are considered for induction into the Internet Hall of Fame.
 In addition to those who have been more visible, the Internet Hall of Fame seeks nominees who have made crucial, behind-the-scenes contributions.
 Criteria for evaluation include:

-- Impact: The contribution has significantly impacted the development or growth of the Internet and continues to demonstrate relevance to the Internet's ongoing advancement and evolution.
+- Impact: The contribution has made an extraordinary impact on the development or growth of the Internet, and was and may still be directly relevant to the Internet's ongoing advancement and evolution.

-- Influence: The contribution, relative to the Internet, has significantly influenced: 1) the work of others in the field; 2) society at large; or 3) another more defined but critical audience/region/community.
+- Influence: The contribution, relative to the Internet, has significantly influenced: 1) the work of others in the field; 2) society at large; or 3) another more defined but critical audience or region.

-- Reach: The contribution has significantly impacted the Internet's reach among society at large, within key audiences or specific geographies.
+- Reach: The contribution has significantly impacted the Internet's reach among society at large, within key audiences or specific geographies, with global impact.

-Nominations are reviewed and screened to ensure they meet the nomination criteria and eligibility; the Internet Hall of Fame Advisory Board and a select group of past inductees are responsible for the final selection of inductees.
+Nominations are reviewed and screened to ensure they meet the nomination criteria and eligibility.
+The Internet Hall of Fame Advisory Board, comprised of a select group of past inductees, is responsible for the final selection of inductees.

-If you have any questions about the nominations process, please email Hall.of.Fame@ISOC.org.
+If you have any questions about the nominations process, please contact [email protected].